Amazon behavioral interview (questions, method, and prep)

 “Thinking small is a self-fulfilling prophecy.
 Leaders create and communicate a bold direction that inspires results.
 They think differently and look around corners for ways to serve customers.”

-Amazon is an enormous company, and its employees need to build products and structures that reach significant scale in order to make a difference for the business.
+Amazon is an enormous company, and its employees need to build products and structures that reach a significant scale to make a difference for the business.
 As a result, interviewers will want to see that you can develop and articulate a bold vision.

 Example behavioral questions asked at Amazon: Think big